Estes Park, CO

 Activities you might like to do while visiting Rocky Mountain National Park.

-• A day hike – bring micro spikes.
+• A day hike – bring or rent micro spikes.

 • Snowshoeing through the park.